How to clean up next action lists.

 • break down the task into an even smaller step.
 From “log into bank account” to “look up password for bank account”.
 It sounds like more work initially.
 The task was on your list a long time.
 Defining an easier more obvious next-step, makes it more likely that you get started on it.
 If your task is “decide…”, “organise…” find a more actionable next step.
 Sometimes you discover that some other step is required instead.
 Breaking projects down to their first next-action makes it easier to get catapulted into action.

 • delete stuck tasks from the next-action list.
-Often there is a reason why you didn’t do the task until now.
+Often there is a reason why you haven’t done the task until now.
 Consider letting go of the task for now.
-Consider moving the task to a “Someday/Maybe” list in your reference material, if you want to still keep it.
+Consider moving the task to a “Someday/Maybe” list in your reference material, if you still want to keep it.

 "No-fluff", tactical producitvity advice.